canjs/can-react-component/contributing.md

 Thank you for contributing to Can-React-Component!

-If you need any help setting up a CanJS development environment and fixing Can-React-Component bugs, please reach out to us on the [canjs/canjs Gitter channel](https://gitter.im/canjs/canjs) or email (contact@bitovi.com).
+If you need any help setting up a CanJS development environment and fixing Can-React-Component bugs, please reach out to us on [Slack](https://www.bitovi.com/community/slack) ([#canjs channel](https://bitovi-community.slack.com/messages/CFC22NZ8A)) or email (contact@bitovi.com).
 We will happily walk you through setting up a the environment, creating a test, and submitting a pull request.

 ## Reporting Bugs